 Therefore, the optimal value function is finite, and equation (\ref{eq:bound}) is proved.
 It also follows from the inequality \eqref{eq:bound} that $\lim_{x\rightarrow +\infty}J(x)=+\infty$ when $R\in(0,1)$, and $\lim_{x\rightarrow +\infty}J(x)=0$ when $R>1$.
 Finally, equation (\ref{eq:bound}) also implies that $(1-R)J(x)>0$, $\forall x\geq \frac{a}{r}.$ $\Box$

-The next result demonstrates that the optimal value function is concave, consistent with the properties in the standard additive preference framework.
-However, its proof underscores the significant differences introduced by the Epstein-Zin preferences.
+The following result demonstrates that the optimal value function is \textit{concave}, consistent with the properties in the standard additive preference framework.
+Its proof, however, reveals the substantial technical differences introduced by Epstein–Zin preferences.